jonlpersson/ed-latimore/site/_drafts/problems-growing-up-with-an-absent-fatherand-how-to-fix-them.md

 Spend time with people who want to improve, acquire, impact, or influence.
 They have a “never settle, I can always be better, give more and do more” attitude.
 If you’re doing things right, then you’ll attract these people, if for no other reason than you’ll repel everyone else.

-This is going to be the most difficult part because when you’re from a fatherless home, the one thing you crave more than anything else is acceptance--even more so than a normal young person.
+This is going to be the most difficult part because when you’re from a fatherless home, the one thing you crave more than anything else is acceptance–even more so than a normal young person.

 It’s much easier to fall in with groups who like you the way you are rather than ones that require you to build yourself into something respectable.

 I have no friends from my childhood neighborhood.
 I don’t even keep in contact with some family members from my childhood.

-All of my current friends are made through sports, chess, or my academic pursuits--not just school buddies.
+All of my current friends are made through sports, chess, or my academic pursuits–not just school buddies.
 These people pushed me to be better and I learned a lot about life merely by being in their presence and continuing to behave in a manner that made me worthy of their friendship

 ***\[Most adults are terrible at making friends.
 If you want to change your social circle as adult but are lost, read my article about this—&gt;How to make friends as an adult\]***